 UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20540
+20549

-Washington, D.C.
-20549 Form 10-Q $\boxtimes$ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 EXCHANGE ACT OF For the quarterly period ended March 31, 2016 $\mathbf{Or}$ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934 EXCHANGE ACT OF For the transition period fromto Commission file number: 000-50865 MannKind Corporation (Exact name of registrant as specified in its charter) Delaware 13-3607 (State or other jurisdiction of (I.R.S.
-Empincorporation or organization) Identification oloyer 25134 Rye Canyon Loop Suite 300 Valencia, California (Address of principal executive offices) 9135: (Zip Coo (661) 775-5300 (Registrant's telephone number, including area code) durin rate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Section 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has irements for the past 90 days.
-Yes $\boxtimes$ No $\square$ be su the tate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, evolution and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period and post such files).
-Yes $\boxtimes$ No $\square$ eate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a suitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange e Large e accelerated filer ⊠ Accelerated filer Non- -accelerated filer Smaller reporting company Indic cate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\Box$ No $\boxtimes$ As o f May 2, 2016, there were 429,161,347 shares of the registrant's common stock, \$0.01 par value per share, outstandin g.
+Washington, D.C .
+20349 Form 10 -Q QUARTERLY REPORT PURSUANT TO SECTION 13 OR 1 1934 5(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended September 30, 2016 \mathbf{Or} ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 1 1934 .5(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file numbe r: 000-50865 MannKind Co (Exact name of registrant as spe - Delaware (State or other jurisdiction of incorporation or organization) 13-3607736 (I.R.S.
+Employer Identification No.) 25134 Rye Canyon Loop Suite 300 Valencia, California (Address of principal executive offices) 91355 (Zip Code) (661) 775-530 (Registrant's telephone number, i ndicate by check mark whether the registrant (1) has filed all reports required to be fluring the preceding 12 months (or for such shorter period that the registrant was req equirements for the past 90 days.
+Yes ⊠ No □ ndicate by check mark whether the registrant has submitted electronically and posted be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding ubmit and post such files).
+Yes \boxtimes No \square ndicate by check mark whether the registrant is a large accelerated filer, an accelerat lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting com arge accelerated filer ⊠ Accelerated filer \Box Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company \Box ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of November 1, 2016, there were 478,376,869 shares of the registrant's common s tock, \$0.01 par value per share, outstanding.